10 Interactive Product Demo Software Tools For Sales & PLG

 Walnut is one of the most well-known product demo tools on the market.
 It excels in serving sales/pre-sales teams to deliver personalized demos quickly, and it can also be used to create great embedded demos for marketing.

-The capture tool, aided by a Chrome extension, lets you quickly capture your product's front-end.
+The capture tool works very similarly — it lets you capture your front-end.
 You can create templates, and quickly produce multiple tailored demos for specific use cases/pages.
 Editing can be done entirely no-code, but it allows advanced demo editing with HTML coding too.

-One thing that sets Walnut apart from other tools is their ‘Beyond Demos‘ feature set.
-One great feature for marketers is performance insights, which provides an easy way to analyze & test different demos.
+Their ‘Beyond Demos‘ feature set includes analytics & performance insights, which provides an easy way to analyze & test different demos.

 It also serves teams very well, with team collaboration features, demo libraries & templates, permissions control, and security.